 * “Using little girl as shield, this is low even for you!”
-How though?
-You don’t seem to have any qualms about almost offing Lilo yourself several times later.
+Why though?
+You don’t seem to have any qualms about almost offing Lilo yourself several times later in this movie.

 * “No!
 That girl is part of the mosquito food chain!
 Here, educate yourself!”
 Heheh, Pleakley’s gonna love Tumblr when it’s invented in another seven years.

 * “Look, it’s my friends!”
 Are they really, Lilo?

 * These girls are only six or seven years old and they already have their own clique.
 I guess if you’re going to grow up to become the stereotypical high school mean girls, you’ve gotta start practicing early.